 - For access to National Mapping Agency maps of Europe, we are not experts, but propose the following.

-iPhiGéNie is the best alternative for France, Spain, Catalonia, Italy, Germany and Norway (based on our use on the GR20 in Corsica France, this App is the equal of Gaia in features, performance, and battery conservation.).
+iPhiGéNie (both an initial cost and cost for map access) is the best alternative for Catalonia, Italy, Germany and Norway and an good option for France, Spain.
+Based on our use of iPhiGéNie on the GR20 in Corsica France, this App is the equal of Gaia in features, performance, and battery conservation.
+(Note: France & Spain IGN maps also in GAIA for a fee as of May 2016)

 ViewRanger is a solid full-featured app that offers the gold standard Explorer and LandRanger OS maps of the UK as well as National Agency maps for most European countries.
 We used ViewRanger for a long hike in Scotland and it was solid and met our needs.
 This app offers USGS maps as well as maps of Europe, however the usability and feature set are not as good as Gaia GPS and therefore we do not use it the US.